noi-techpark/opendatahub-docs/source/includes/AlpineBits.rst

 <https://www.alpinebits.org/destinationdata/>`_ is a standardisation
 effort to allow the exchange of information related to mountains, events, tourism.
-Developed by the AlpineBits Alliance, Destination Data relies on a number of standards (Including :term:`json`, REST API, Schema.org, OntoUML) to build the :strong:`AlpineBits DestinationData Ontology`, the core result of the effort.
+Developed by the AlpineBits Alliance, Destination Data relies on a number of standards (Including json, REST API, Schema.org, OntoUML) to build the :strong:`AlpineBits DestinationData Ontology`, the core result of the effort.
 The goal of `DestinationData` it to provide a means to describe events, their